LEGATO: Cross-Embodiment Imitation Using a Grasping Tool

 A human demonstrator can directly perform tasks using the the LEGATO Gripper by carrying it.
 The LEGATO Gripper is easily installable on various robots, held securely by their original grippers, and is ready for immediate use.

-Whole-body Motion retargeting
+Whole-body Motion Retargeting

 Motion retargeting through IK optimization adeptly navigates the kinematic differences and constraints across robot embodiments, exploiting kinematic redundancy without requiring additional robot-specific demonstrations for deployment.

-Real-robot Deployment
+Real-Robot Deployment

 We trained visuomotor policies on direct human demonstrations and successfully deployed them on the Panda robot system.
 Our method succeeded in 16 trials of the Closing the lid task, 13 trials of the Cup shelving task, and 14 trials of the Ladle reorganization task, respectively.